ZMonfared/DSAIlab/_posts/2026-07-22-yamakou-habil.md

 <br>
 <br>

-We congratulate **Dr. Marius Yamakou** of FAU Erlangen/Nürnberg on his successful habilitation talk, hosted by our research group.
+It was a pleasure to host **Dr. Marius Yamakou** from FAU Erlangen/Nürnberg for a talk with the title: "Self-Induced Stochastic Resonance in Slow-Fast Neurons: From Dynamical Mechanisms to Physics-Informed Machine Learning".